-$^{^{50}}$ The first three paragraphs of the explanatory text were adopted by the 2014 General Assembly, Decision N $^{\circ}$ 5-1 a. for claims handled under Section II of the IR: the Green Card number (if available, policy or insurance number)
+54 The first three paragraphs of the explanatory text were adopted by the 2014 General Assembly, Decision No 5-1 a. for claims handled under Section II of the IR: the Green Card number (if available, policy or insurance number)

-^{51 2011 -} General Assembly, Decision N° 9-2 52 2014 - General Assembly, Decision N° 5 -1 and
+$^{^{55}}$ 2011 - General Assembly, Decision N° 9-2 - Catalogue of qualified reasons to reject a guarantee call 56 2014 - General Assembly, Decision N° 5-1 and

 - b. for claims handled under Section III of the IR: one of the criteria determining the territory of the State in which the vehicle is normally based (the registration number of the motor vehicle, the insurance plate or the permanent residence of the person who has custody of the vehicle) - 7.
-The sums which are to be reimbursed by the Ultimate debtor: - a. compensation to injured parties; - b. external services (Expert fees, lawyer fees, etc.) if applicable; - c. handling fee, if applicable; - d. late interest, if applicable; - e. and the total sum in euro or national currency53. - 8.
+The sums which are to be reimbursed by the Ultimate debtor: - a. compensation to injured parties; - b. external services (Expert fees, lawyer fees, etc.) if applicable; - c. handling fee, if applicable; - d. late interest, if applicable; - e. and the total sum in euro or national currency57. - 8.
 Obligatory specifications arising from the 1st paragraph of art 5.2. of the Internal Regulations - 9.
 And the bank details of the Handling Party